alphaeron/congen/docs/CONJUGATE_WORKOUT_GENERATOR.md

 This approach ensures more accurate time allocation based on the actual workout structure rather than fixed estimates.

-### Exercise Rotation Logic

-The service ensures exercise variety by:
-- Tracking exercise usage history by accessory type (primary/secondary vs accessory)
-- Prioritizing exercises that haven't been used in the accessory type
-- When all exercises have been used, selecting the least frequently used exercise
-- This prevents accommodation and ensures balanced exercise selection

 ## Prilepin's Chart Integration